Andrey-Salamanca/Andrey-Salamanca/README.md

 ### 👨🏻‍💻 &nbsp;About Me

-🎓 &nbsp;I'm currently studying computer Engineering at Instituto Tecnológico de Costa Rica .\
+🎓 &nbsp;I'm currently studying computer Engineering at Instituto Tecnológico de Costa Rica.\
 💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.\
 ✉️ &nbsp;You can shoot me an email at andreysalamancac@gmail.com!
-I'll try to respond as soon as I can.\
+I'll try to respond as soon as I can.

 ## 🛠 &nbsp;Tech Stack